cdbharath/franka_panda/README.md

 # Franka Panda - Pick and Place
 Franka Panda ROS package for pick and place operations.
 This repo provides high level APIs for executing pick and place of objects.
 A workaround for grasping is implemented with [Grasp Plugin](https://github.com/JenniferBuehler/gazebo-pkgs "Grasp Plugin").
+Includes both overhead and eye in hand RGBD sensor.

 ![alt text](./data/pick&place.gif "Pick and Place")